-Globally, no decoupling expected between GDP and energy consumption
+Globally, no decoupling is expected between GDP and energy consumption

-To assess a country's carbon footprint, not only locally generated emissions are taken into account, but also those included in imported products.
-Otherwise, relocating part of its industrial activities outside the country would give the illusion that it has reduced its carbon footprint.
-France's carbon footprint, for example, is 11tCO₂/capita, while emissions linked to domestic production alone are only 5 tCO₂/capita.
+To assess a country’s carbon footprint, not only locally generated emissions are taken into account, but also those embedded in imported goods.
+Otherwise, relocating part of a country’s industrial activities abroad would create the illusion that it has reduced its carbon footprint.
+France’s carbon footprint, for example, is 11tCO₂/capita, whereas emissions from domestic production alone amount to only 5 tCO₂/capita.

 Jacques Treiner, University of Paris and Jacques Percebois, University of Montpellier

-A similar approach should be taken to calculate the energy footprint of GDP, i.e., the amount of primary energy required to produce the goods and services consumed, also taking into account the energy used to manufacture imported goods and services.
-Here again, a reduction in a country's energy content will be illusory if, at the same time, it relocates its industrial activities and then repatriates the products it no longer manufactures.
+A similar approach should be taken to calculate the energy footprint of GDP—that is, the amount of primary energy required to produce the goods and services consumed—while also accounting for the energy expended to manufacture imported goods and services.
+Here again, a reduction in a country’s energy intensity will be illusory if, at the same time, it relocates its industrial activities and then imports back the products it no longer manufactures.

-While it seems logical that GDP growth should be accompanied by an increase in energy use, the correlation can become more complex in the long term, taking into account several factors: energy savings linked to improvements in energy-using equipment, substitution between forms of energy (some are more efficient than others), and changes in the structure of GDP (the shift toward services tends to reduce energy content, all other things being equal).
+While it seems logical that GDP growth would be accompanied by an increase in energy use, the correlation can become more complex over the long term when several factors are taken into account: energy savings resulting from improvements in energy-using equipment, the substitution of one form of energy for another (some are more efficient than others), and changes in the structure of GDP (the shift toward the service sector tends to reduce energy intensity, all else being equal).

-Let's try to gain a clearer understanding by starting from the concrete reality that we want to measure through these calculations.
+Let’s try to get a clearer picture by starting with the concrete reality we want to measure through these calculations.

 Energy consumption and GDP are therefore two ways of accounting for the same transformations of matter.
-Switching from one accounting method to the other is therefore analogous to a simple change of unit, which should result in a linear relationship between GDP and energy consumption—assuming that non-market activities represent only a small part of the production of goods and services.
+The transition from one accounting system to the other is thus analogous to a simple change in units, which should result in a linear relationship between GDP and energy consumption—assuming here that non-market activities account for only a small portion of the production of goods and services.
 Do empirical data confirm this reasoning?

-Let us first look at the national figures, which seem to contradict this assertion.
-The cases of Germany and the United Kingdom show that since the 1970s, there has been a fairly constant increase in energy-adjusted GDP, followed by an increase in GDP associated with a decrease in energy consumption.
+Let’s first take a look at the national figures, which seem to contradict this claim.
+The cases of Germany and the United Kingdom show that, since the 1970s, energy-adjusted GDP has grown at a roughly constant rate, followed by an increase in GDP accompanied by a decrease in energy use.

 Our World in Data